-An import permit (DUI or Unique Document for Imports) is required.
-Certain imports require Ministries of Agriculture or the Ministry of Public Health import authorization Request must be filed with the Ministry of Agriculture's Directorate for Domestic and International Trade and include the following:
+An Import Customs Declaration (import permit - DAI) is required.
+Certain imports require Ministries of Agriculture or Public Health import authorization.
+For Ministry of Agriculture requests, these are submitted to the Directorate for Domestic and International Trade and include the following:

-- The Unique Import Document (DUI) (see Section IX Import Procedures). - Requisition Note (original and three copies). - Pro-forma Invoice (original and three copies). - "Prior Import Authorization" forms (original and three copies). - For imports of animals and other products of animal origin, the importer must include a payment receipt of the import fee at the National Agricultural Development Bank (BNF).
+- The Import Customs Declaration (DAI) (see Section IX Import Procedures). - Requisition Note (original and three copies). - Pro-forma Invoice (original and three copies). - Prior Import Authorization form (original and three copies). - For imports of animals and other products of animal origin, the importer must include a payment receipt of the import fee at the National Agricultural Development Bank (BNF).

-An individual or collective PEDIGREE certificate must be included for the import of pets and breed certified animals.
-The Pedigree Certificate will be reviewed by the Under Secretariat for Agricultural Development in Quito or by the Under Secretary of the Coastal Region in Guayaquil.
+An individual or collective pedigree certificate must be included for the import of pets and breed certified animals.
+Pedigree certificates are reviewed by the Under Secretary for Agricultural Development (Quito) or by the Under Secretary of the Coastal Region (Guayaquil).